Navigate with the RouteYou Mobile Website or Web App

 - Alternative for the RouteYou Mobile Website

-Our website is responsive (mobile friendly) so just use your mobile device to surf to www.routeyou.com.
+You can also use the mobile website.
+Our website is responsive (mobile friendly) so just surf to www.routeyou.com on your smartphone.

 - Choose a routes via the RouteFinder (more info can be found here).

-- Click on the green start button (see figure ).
-You will receive a question about whether or not you want to record your route.
+- Click on the start button at the bottom right of the map.
+You will still be asked whether or not you wish to record your route, or possibly share your position.

 - If you agree, the map takes your screen completely.
 You can reduce that again with the reduce button (top right).

-- The autopan & bearing is switched on: this means that your screen moves with your position (= autopan) and that your map rotates in the direction of your movement (= bearing).
-You can switch both of them on and off again via the autopan button and bearing buttons on the map.
+- The autopan is switched on: this means that your screen moves with your position (= autopan).
+You can switch it on and off again via the autopan button on the map.

 - You get a statistics bar at the bottom that gives you an indication about: